liqingwen98/evo2/README.md

 ```bash
 pip install evo2
 ```
-Evo 2 installs and builds [Vortex](https://github.com/Zymrael/vortex), look at the vortex github for installation facing errors.
-Common errors include incompatible versions of Flash Attention or not having CUDA_HOME and CPATH variables defined, which are needed to build Flash Attention.
+This installs and builds [Vortex](https://github.com/Zymrael/vortex).
+Look at the vortex github for alternative ways to install if facing errors.
+Common errors include already having incompatible versions of Flash Attention installed or not having CUDA_HOME and CPATH variables defined when installing.

 For the latest features or to contribute:
 ```bash